Admicos/minecraft-wayland/README.md

 - A version of Minecraft >= 1.13

-  - Older versions are not guaranteed to work.
-You can still try, though.
+  - Older versions use a version of LWJGL that doesn't work with this patch

-- The MultiMC Minecraft Launcher
+- MultiMC (or derivatives) (optional)

-  - Use it even if you don't plan to do this.
-It's great!
+  - Other launchers (not the official one) might or might not have similar settings
-  - If you don't want to do that, throw this into your Java arguments, changing the file path as needed: `-Dorg.lwjgl.glfw.libname=/usr/lib/libglfw.so`
+  - If they don't, you can throw this into your Java arguments, changing the file path as needed depending on your distro:
+    `-Dorg.lwjgl.glfw.libname=/usr/lib/libglfw.so`

 - A distro with a patched GLFW package

   - This guide has steps for Arch, Fedora, and Gentoo
   - Or the knowledge on how to patch packages in your distribution.
     - In which case you can skip step 2 of this guide, as it will not apply to you and you should know what to do with the `.patch` files in this repo already

 ## Side effects